AECB Certified Passivhaus Designer Training Courses

 - Central and close to public transport

-- Bespoke Courses – we regularly run bespoke course for companies who need specialist training
+- Bespoke Courses – we regularly run bespoke course for companies who need specialist training, contact us for a quote.

 Our 2015 training calendar: